susiegriggo/VHAMSTeR/README.md

 **V**irus **H**ost **A**ssignment **M**odel using **S**equence **T**ransformers and **R**eading-frames

-V-HAMSTeR uses a genomic language model to predict the host of a virus as one of: animal, plant, fungi, protist, or prokaryote.
+VHAMSTeR uses a genomic language model to predict the host of a virus as one of: animal, plant, fungi, protist, or prokaryote.

 It is designed for viral sequences up to 10 kbp.
 Longer sequences are split into 10 kbp chunks, each chunk is scored independently, and the chunk predictions are